richardatval/www.yesproject.org/what-you-can-do/experience-the-world-of-digital-media.md

 On completion of the programme you will receive mentoring and support into employment, further education or training.

+### When can I get started?

+YES Media 9-week course start on:
+- 30 January 2017
+- 24 April 2017
+- 17 July 2017
+- 9 October 2017

+[Get in touch](https://www.yesproject.org/contact/) if you're interested and we'll tell you more.

 ### About Seed Creativity

 Seed Creativity is a fun, down-to-earth, hands-on digital marketing agency that creates visual communications for businesses.
 The company has a strong emphasis on working with local young people and helping them develop.